Botstiber Senior Design Entrepreneurship Competition

 Up to ten team prizes will be awarded in the amount of up to $2,000 per team, with the intention that the money will be used to reimburse supply expenditures for their senior design project.
 Teams will be awarded prizes in the spring term.

-The following is the schedule of activities and timeframes:
+The following is the schedule of activities for the competition:

-- The application will ask for certain ideas on marketability but will not require extensive business or entrepreneurship knowledge
+- Friday December 13, 2019 at 11:59pm: Team applications are due.
+The application will ask for certain ideas on marketability but will not require extensive business or entrepreneurship knowledge.

-- Applications will be reviewed by the Close School and the College of Engineering; applications that meet a minimum criterion will be accepted into the next phase of the competition and announced on Friday December 21
+- Friday December 20, 2019: Application acceptances will be announced.
+Applications will be reviewed by the Close School and the College of Engineering; applications that meet a minimum criterion will be accepted into the next phase of the competition.

 Winter term (education and market development activities, competition presentation and awards)